AndresBercovich/OpenTB6612FNG/README.md

 ## About
 Very simple function for TB6612FNG motor driver.

-Just connect the pins and the motors and enjoy.
+Just connect the pins, the motors, and enjoy.

 For more information of OpenTB6612FNG, and Open Lamborghino proyects visit